open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/rpc.md

 **Status**: [Experimental](../../document-status.md)

 The conventions described in this section are RPC specific.
-When RPC operations occur, metric events about those operations will be generated and reported to provide insight into those operations.
-By adding RPC properties as attributes on metric events it allows for finely tuned filtering.
+When RPC operations occur, measurements about those operations are recorded to instruments.
+The measurements are aggregated and exported as metrics, which provide insight into those operations.
+By including RPC properties as attributes on measurements, the metrics can be filtered for finer grain analysis.

 <!-- Re-generate TOC with `markdown-toc --no-first-h1 -i` -->